bsd/bsd-custom-donate-jekyll/README.md

 # Repo Guide

 - /js - minified js libraries to use in production
+- /src - unminified code
 - /webroot - jekyll site for testing the code, markup, and styles
 -    /webroot/scss - individual site styles are in named folders, along with the core css.
 -    /webroot/_posts - create a new entry by cloning the default config here and giving it a new filename based on the date
--    /webroot/page/-/donate/ - basically a local mirror of the file structure that will be in the tools. scss styles should compile to named directories here
+-    /webroot/page/-/donate/ - basically a local mirror of the file structure that will be hosted in the BSD tools.

-##SASS
-While there's a codekit.json config file in the /webroot/scss folder, the basic way to compile your css is
-- /webroot/scss/STYLENAME/bsdcd-styles.scss - > /webroot/page/-/donate/STYLENAME/bsdcd-styles.scss
-- /webroot/scss/STYLENAME/bsdcd-styles-desktop.scss - > /webroot/page/-/donate/STYLENAME/bsdcd-styles-desktop.scss

-It's set up this way because you're most likely going to be hosting your custom donate styles at /page/-/donate/STYLENAME/ in the tools.

 ##Creating new pages in jekyll